Sign up for our Deals newsletter

 Buying a gift?
 We've asked our experts for their recommendations on the best gifts for gamers

 We hope so.
-We can't say for sure, but as these appear to be the latest generation of ROG Ally, it wouldn't be unreasonable to think the older models will get a price cut.
+We can't say for sure, but as the Xbox-oriented models appear to be the latest generation of ROG Ally, it wouldn't be unreasonable to think the older models will get a price cut.

 Grab genuine bargains using our expert tips in the monthly Deals newsletter